 Former foodstuff processors are feed business operators that buy former foodstuffs from food business operators when safety and traceability can be legally guaranteed.
+The end-product they produce, traditionally called “biscuit meal”, is delivered to compound feed manufacturers and in some cases directly to livestock farmers.

 Former foodstuff processors play an important role by connecting the food and feed industry at food manufacturing level.
 They provide food producers with a consistent outlet for their inconsistent flow of food losses as well as compound feed manufacturers with non-land using energy-rich alternative to grains.